iluuu1994/Super-Mario-Bros/README.md

 ## Further Development

-Well, if you'd like to spend precious time improving this pile of crap, please, go on.
-I'll review and accept pull-requests.
+I'm not planning on working on this project anymore but I'll review and accept pull-requests.

 ## Known issues